Aliases for ZBP1 Gene

 This gene encodes a Z-DNA binding protein.
 The encoded protein plays a role in the innate immune response by binding to foreign DNA and inducing type-I interferon production.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Dec 2011]

 GeneCards Summary for ZBP1 Gene

 ZBP1 (Z-DNA Binding Protein 1) is a Protein Coding gene.
-Diseases associated with ZBP1 include Retroperitoneal Hemangiopericytoma and Uterine Inversion.
-Among its related pathways are Innate Immune System and RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways.
-GO annotations related to this gene include RNA binding and left-handed Z-DNA binding.
+Diseases associated with ZBP1 include Retroperitoneal Hemangiopericytoma and Cocoon Syndrome.
+Among its related pathways are Innate Immune System and Cytosolic sensors of pathogen-associated DNA.
+Gene Ontology (GO) annotations related to this gene include RNA binding and left-handed Z-DNA binding.

 UniProtKB/Swiss-Prot for ZBP1 Gene

 Participates in the detection by the hosts innate immune system of DNA from viral, bacterial or even host origin.
 Plays a role in host defense against tumors and pathogens.
 Acts as a cytoplasmic DNA sensor which, when activated, induces the recruitment of TBK1 and IRF3 to its C-terminal region and activates the downstream interferon regulatory factor (IRF) and NF-kappa B transcription factors, leading to type-I interferon production.
 ZBP1-induced NF-kappaB activation probably involves the recruitment of the RHIM containing kinases RIPK1 and RIPK3 (By similarity).